Chronic Pain Relief

 Physical therapy has proven successful in treating cases of chronic pain.
 Our physical therapists are movement experts who are equipped in diagnosing and treating physical problems.
 They will assess any underlying structural causes surrounding or contributing to your pain, and will conduct a thorough physical evaluation before designing a treatment plan.
 Your physical therapist will examine areas of your body that are weak, out of balance, or have a limited range of motion.
 By doing this, your physical therapist can isolate the true cause of your chronic pain and determine the best course of treatment for your specific needs.

 Treatment plans for chronic pain will likely include manual therapy to relieve your pain, decrease scar tissue, and improve movement.
 It may also include targeted exercises to increase strength and stretching to improve your balance.
 Your treatment plan will incorporate in-clinic treatments, as well as at-home treatments, in order to ensure that you are remaining healthy and active at all times.
-If you are looking for chronic pain relief, contact The Fit Institute (TFI) in Chicago, IL to schedule an evaluation with one of our licensed physical therapists.
+If you are looking for chronic pain relief, contact The Fit Institute (TFI) in Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL to schedule an evaluation with one of our licensed physical therapists.
 We can help get you started on the right track toward long-lasting pain relief!